 So what’s the best way to CBD?
 The answer is, it depends.
 But here are some of the most popular methods available.

-Tinctures is a fancy name for CBD oil in a discreet little eye dropper that you take by placing a few drops under your tongue.
+Tinctures is a fancy name for CBD oil in a discreet little eye dropper.
 This is the second-fastest way to absorb CBD (after smoking), and one of the most popular methods to enjoy the many benefits of CBD.
-Available in different doses (Pure CBD Exchange for example offers tinctures in concentrations of 2500mg, 1500mg, 1000mg, and 500mg), tinctures are generally mixed with some type of oil to improve flavour and aid absorption.
+Available in different doses (Pure CBD Exchange for example offers tinctures in concentrations of 2500mg, 1500mg, 1000mg, and 500mg), tinctures are generally mixed with some type of oil.

 For purists, all-natural CBD hemp flower may be the way to go, either in all its plant-like glory or ready-to-smoke in pre-rolled joints.
 Smoking offers the highest bioavailability of CBD, which basically means you get more CBD into your system, faster than with other forms of consumption, and mounting evidence suggests that CBD may be more effective in its whole and natural state (an outcome known as the entourage effect).